Cursor vs Copilot: Which is A Better AI-Powered Coding Tool?

 • Extensive Language Support: Copilot supports a wide range of languages, from common ones like Python, JavaScript, and Go to niche ones like Rust, Haskell, and Lua.

 My Take: Cursor is a great choice for developers that use popular languages and want suggestions that fit their style over time.
-In contrast, Copilot is better if you need broader support, for instance, in less common languages.
+In contrast, Copilot is better if you need more general support, for instance, in less common languages.

 Performance